reiver/awesome-finger/README.md

 ## Programming

-* [go-finger](https://github.com/reiver/go-finger) —  implements the finger protocol, for the Go programming language; can be used to create both clients & servers
+* [go-finger](https://github.com/reiver/go-finger) —  implements the finger protocol, for the Go programming language, that can be used to create both clients & servers

 ## Specifications